zzqCindy/Trip-Project/README.md

 #### The members of the team

-Zhiqian Zhou, Yan Yang, Yuzhou He, Wentao Song, Yuhan Chen
+Zhiqian Zhou, Yan Yang, Yuzhou He, Wentao Song, Yuhan Chen, Pinwen Xu

 #### Who is going on the trip (can be the members of the team)

-Zhiqian Zhou, Yan Yang, Yuzhou He, Wentao Song, Yuhan Chen
+Zhiqian Zhou, Yan Yang, Yuzhou He, Wentao Song, Yuhan Chen, Pinwen Xu

 #### The destination (location) for the trip